piuma/limit-fs/README.md

 # limit-fs
-FUSE filesystem that removes the oldest files whenever the free space reaches the set percentage.
+FUSE filesystem that removes the oldest files whenever the used space reaches the set percentage.

 You can use it in a no empty directory, anything you write in will be